Wind Energy Centre

 Current Project Activities

-With the unlocking of transmission access to the Project, Invenergy has begun planning next steps.
-Already underway is a campaign to ensure that any remaining landowners within the project perimeter who have not become involved in the Project have the opportunity to do so.
-Then starting in spring 2021, a variety of field and desktop studies will be commenced to inform an Environmental Impact Assessment that will be prepared over the next 18 months.
+The unlocking of transmission access to the Project has triggered a number of development activities.
+One is a campaign to ensure that any remaining landowners within the project perimeter who have not become involved in the Project have the opportunity to do so.
+Then starting in spring 2021, a variety of field and desktop studies were commenced to inform an Environmental Impact Assessment that will be prepared over the next 12 months.